Bolaji .G

 WATER

-WATER Pure water is a colourless, odourless, tasteless, neutral liquid.
+Pure water is a colourless, odourless, tasteless, neutral liquid.
 Pure water does not exist in nature but naturally in varying degree of purity.
-The main sources of water include rain, springs, borehole, lakes, seas and oceans: Water is generally used for the following purposes: (i) Drinking by animals and plants. (ii) Washing clothes. (iii)
+The main sources of water include rain, springs, borehole, lakes, seas and oceans: Water is generally used for the following purposes: Drinking by animals and plants.
+Washing clothes.
+Bleaching and dyeing.
+Generating

 WATER Read More »